rRrasta/LinuxNetwork/README.md

 - Add screenshots with the call and the output of the used commands to the report.

 ##### Save dumps of virtual machine images
-**p.s.
+**P.S.
 Do not upload dumps to git under any circumstances!**

 ## Part 8.
 Bonus.
 Introduction to **SSH Tunnels**

-`-` Well, that'll be all for now.
-Do you have any other questions?
+"Well, that'll be all for now.
+Do you have any other questions?"

-`-` Yes, I wanted to ask about one more thing.
+"Yes, I wanted to ask about one more thing.
 When I was at work, I overheard that there are some kind of training projects in my company.
 I don't know the details, but I'd really like to take a look...
-It might be useful.
+It might be useful."

-`-` Yes, it's really interesting, but how can I help you with that?
+"Yes, it's really interesting, but how can I help you with that?"

-`-` The problem is that you need to have an access to a closed network to get to these projects.
-Can you give me any advice on that?
+"The problem is that you need to have an access to a closed network to get to these projects.
+Can you give me any advice on that?"

-`-` Wow, that’s really something… I'm not sure how much help this will be, but I can tell you about **SSH Tunnels**.
+"Wow, that’s really something… I'm not sure how much help this will be, but I can tell you about **SSH Tunnels**."

 **== Task ==**

-*In this task you need to use virtual machines from Part 5*
+*In this task you need to use virtual machines from Part 5.*

 ##### Run a firewall on r2 with the rules from Part 7
 ##### Start the **Apapche** web server on ws22 on localhost only (i.e. in */etc/apache2/ports.conf* file change the line `Listen 80` to `Listen localhost:80`)